dgasmith/opt_einsum/docs/source/ex_dask_reusing_intermediaries.rst

 Reusing Intermediaries with Dask
 --------------------------------

-`dask <https://dask.pydata.org/>`_ provides a computational framework where arrays and the computations on them are build up into a 'task graph' before computation.
+`Dask <https://dask.pydata.org/>`_ provides a computational framework where arrays and the computations on them are built up into a 'task graph' before computation.
 Since :mod:`opt_einsum` is compatible with ``dask`` arrays this means that mutiple contractions can be built into the same task graph, which then automatically reuses any shared arrays and contractions.